 IPC’s Environmentally Preferred Solution: EcoLiner

 IPC’s EcoLiner insulated box liners are two-piece insulation liners made to thermally and physically protect the contents of a six-sided container.
-The EcoLiner’s high performance stems from the natural cotton-based panels wrapped in an oxo-biodegradable film.
+The EcoLiner’s high performance stems from the natural cotton-based panels wrapped in a robust outer film.
 EcoLiner thermal box liners are encased in a white plastic film and then inserted into corrugated boxes.
 These insulated containers effectively protect refrigerated, frozen, and room- temperature (RT) products for over 48 hours.

 The liners are shipped vacuum-compressed using IPC’s patented technology and will inflate upon opening.
 This space-efficiency feature will save 75% in shipping and storage space as compared to rigid coolers, such as EPS, or products that do not “remember” their original shape after compression, such as jute.